Metadata Indexing & Search for Cloud Storage Workflows

 The following FastAPI route enforces tenant isolation, parameter validation, and rate-limited caching.

-from fastapi import FastAPI, Query, Depends, HTTPException, status
+from fastapi import FastAPI, Query, Depends, HTTPException

 from pydantic import BaseModel, Field